alphagov/govuk-prototype-kit-docs/docs/v13/documentation/how-to-use-layouts.md

 ### Customising service navigation

-Your prototype will already include [service navigation](https://design-system.service.gov.uk/components/service-navigation/) if you've set `serviceName` in the config for your prototype.
+Your prototype will already include the [Service navigation component](https://design-system.service.gov.uk/components/service-navigation/) if you've set `serviceName` in the config for your prototype.

-If you want to add additional links to your service navigation, you'll need to use the `govukServiceNavigation` block to replace the default service navigation with your own:
+If you want to add additional links to your Service navigation, you'll need to use the `govukServiceNavigation` block to replace the default Service navigation component with your own:

 ```
 {% block govukServiceNavigation %}